Scarabol/rock-raiders-web/README.md

 ### Nice to have

-- Camera movement, selection frame, options and non-flashing UI buttons not disabled in tutorial mode
 - Allow raider in alarm mode to be moved by player
 - Add rotation speed to entities and play turnLeft, turnRight animations
 - Add option to read/write savegames from URL